7 Must-Have Restaurant Marketing Tools That Are Super Easy to Use

 - Use Relevant Hashtags.
 Search for hashtags that make sense for your business using the search button at the bottom of the app.
 Using at least one hashtag on an Instagram post has been shown to increase engagement by an average of 12.6%.

 - Attract Food Bloggers.
 Seek out local food bloggers through hashtags that incorporate the city or town you are in.
 Start following their Instagram accounts, like and comment on their posts and try to build a rapport with them.
-Eventually, when you feel comfortable, strike up a conversation and invite the blogger to your restaurant.
+Eventually, when you feel comfortable, strike up a conversation and offer the influencer a free or discounted meal.
 Once you have a food blogger or other influencer to partner with, you can even run contests and ask them to share the posts with their followers.

 7. Google My Business